yiGmMk/d7y.io/blog/2022-11-03-dragonfly-integrates-nydus-for-image-acceleration-practice/index.md

 #### Convert an image to nydus format {#convert-an-image-to-nydus-format}

-Convert `python:latest` image to nydus format, you can use the converted `dragonflyoss/python-nydus:latest` image and skip this step.
+Convert `python:3.9.15` image to nydus format, you can use the converted `dragonflyoss/python:3.9.15-nydus` image and skip this step.
 Conversion tool can use [nydusify](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusify.md) and [acceld](https://github.com/goharbor/acceleration-service).

 Login to Dockerhub: